Weekly Gem #82 Damn the torpedoes!

-Farragut’s plan to capture Mobile Bay (Alabama) from the Confederates required his ships to move full speed through a narrow channel that had been kept open for supply ships.
-To the west were masses of high explosive floating mines (the ‘torpedoes’ in Civil War lingo) and to the east were the soon to be blazing cannons of Fort Morgan.
-Everything depended on moving so fast that the Fort Morgan guns couldn’t be brought to bear with accuracy, and keeping as far east as possible to stay out of the floating mine field, any one of which could easily sink a ship.
+At this time during the Civil War, the Union armies were stymied on all fronts.
+Farragut was ordered to capture Mobile Bay (Alabama) from the Confederates, cutting off their last major supply line, and hopefully tipping the scales in favor of the Union.
+Mobile Bay was extremely well defended.
+To the west were masses of high explosive floating mines (the ‘torpedoes’ in Civil War lingo) and to the east were the soon to be blazing cannons of Fort Morgan, which dominated a very narrow channel that had been kept open for supply ships.
+His plan required his ships to move full speed through that channel while under fire from Fort Morgan.
+Everything depended on moving so fast that the Fort Morgan guns couldn’t be brought to bear with accuracy, and on keeping as far east as possible to stay out of the floating mine field, any one of which could easily sink a ship.
+"Do not, under any circumstances, veer left!"

 His plan fell apart immediately.